heyqule/enemy_race_manager/doc/QualitySystem.md

 ### For Example:
 When the game start, normal units/spawners have 100% spawn rate.

-As you progress to 0.5 planet evolution or/and kill 10000 units and spawners.
+As you progress to 0.5 planet evolution or/and collect 100,000 attack points.
 Normal unit may roll 70%, uncommon may roll 30%, rare may roll 5%

 In mid game, you may expect about 50% normal, 35% uncommon and 13% rare, 2% epic.